 - Try to take supplements for Vitamin D and Folic acid to stay healthy.

 - Mommies if you have a habit of alcohol consumption and smoking then you need to quit it today.

 - If you know of any genetic disorder in your family then you need to inform your doctor without delay.

-- Avoid much of traveling in your advanced stage of pregnancy.
+- Avoid much travelling in your advanced stage of pregnancy.

-- Regular exercises as advised by your doctor are of utmost important.
+- Regular exercises as advised by your doctor are of utmost importance.

 Planning your child’s birth properly is very important for a smooth labor.